-1. Each provider will receive an email from phuong.van@dc.gov with subject line "DCPS NPI form."

-- 2. Click on the link.

-- 3. Providers must sign in using their dc.gov email address.

-- 4. Complete all questions and submit.
+- 1. Each new provider will receive an email from a Program Manager with subject line "DCPS NPI form." - 2.
+Click on the link. - 3.
+Providers must sign in using their dc.gov email address. - 4.
+Complete all questions and submit. - 5.
+Once their number has been received, providers should provide the number to their assigned Program Manager and bring that number with them to their initial SEDS Training for Related Services Providers.

-Gloria VanHook, OSI Eligibility and Enrollment Specialist, OSI, Email: gloria.vanhook@dc.gov
+Gloria VanHook, Eligibility and Enrollment Specialist - Email: gloria.vanhook@k12.dc.gov

-D. CODE OF ETHICS AND SPEECH AND LANGUAGE SERVICES
+D. ASHA CODE OF ETHICS AND SPEECH AND LANGUAGE SERVICES